SamueleD98/final_assignment/README.md

 - run the *teleop_twist_keyboard node*.

 The ROS Master node will be automatically called when launching the file.
-To launch use `roslaunch final_assignment Simulation.launch`
+To launch use `roslaunch final_assignment Simulation.launch`.
+It is possible to set the amount of time the program will wait the robot to reach a point as parameter by setting the execution_time argument.
+The default value is 150 seconds.

 ## Robot behaviour
 It has three different behaviors, depending on the user input: